 The pine nut crisis shakes up La Castanyada

-Droughts, pests and plundering threaten the pine nut market in Catalonia.
+Droughts, pests, plundering and inflation threaten the pine nut market in Catalonia.
 As a result, this Castanyada will be more expensive.
 Why don’t we make better use of our forests?

 The Consorci Forestal de Catalunya estimates that in Catalonia there are some 38,000 hectares of stone pine, with a pine nut production potential of 500 kilos per hectare.
 “In a regulated sector, this product on the market would represent a turnover of five million euros,” tells the institution.
 Even so, the reality is that forest owners do not make any profit from their forests.
 That is why the price of pine nuts has risen steadily over the last decade.